nil-andreu/personal-blog/README.md

 To automate the test on when pushing the code to the respository.

 For the backend, it focuses on testing:
-- Functionality: that the code is working well
+- **Functionality**: that the code is working well
-- Code Quality: automating checks of the code quality and persistance with PEP8
+- **Code Quality**: automating checks of the code quality and persistance with PEP8

 If we run this utility for GitHub Actions:
 ```